ddev/ddev/docs/content/users/basics/troubleshooting.md

 * **Crossing mount boundaries**: Symlinks may not generally cross between network mounts.
 In other words, if you have a relative symlink in the root of your project directory on the host that points to `../somefile.txt`,  that symlink will not be valid inside the container where `../` is a completely different filesystem (and is not mounted typically).
 * **Symlinks to absolute paths**: If you have an absolute symlink to something like `/Users/xxx/somefile.txt` on the host, it will not be resolvable inside the container because `/Users` is not mounted there.
 Note that some tools, especially on Magento 2, may create symlinks to rooted paths, with targets like `/var/www/html/path/to/something`.
 These basically can't make it to the host, so may create errors.
 * **Windows restrictions on symlinks**: Inside the Docker container on Windows you may not be able to even create a symlink that goes outside the container.
 * **Mutagen restrictions on Windows symlinks**: On macOS and Linux (including WSL2) the default `.ddev/mutagen/mutagen.yml` chooses the `posix-raw` type of symlink handling (See [mutagen docs](https://mutagen.io/documentation/synchronization/symbolic-links)).
 This basically means that any symlink created will try to sync, regardless of whether it's valid in the other environment.
-However, Mutagen does not support posix-raw on traditional Windows, so ddev uses the `portable` symlink mode.
+However, Mutagen does not support posix-raw on traditional Windows, so DDEV uses the `portable` symlink mode.
 So on Windows with Mutagen... symlinks have to be strictly limited to relative links that are inside the mutagen section of the project.

 ### Delete and re-download docker images